 The Kings, 3-0-2 in their last five, had 15 first-period shots after managing six apiece in the opening 20 minutes against Calgary and Edmonton in the first two stops of the trip.

 "We certainly had the start we wanted (with Dustin Penner's first-period goal),'' said right wing Justin Williams, who recorded his third goal in five games and scored in the tiebreaker.
-"We got the ...
+"We got the first goal, we played ...